 - University of Chicago – Fellowship in Pulmonary and Critical Care Medicine

 Dr. Nathan Sandbo is a faculty member in the Division of Allergy, Pulmonary and Critical Care Medicine within the Department of Medicine and the Director of the University of Wisconsin-Madison Pulmonary Fibrosis Foundation Care Center.
 Dr. Sandbo is a member of numerous professional societies including the American Thoracic Society, the American College of Chest Physicians, Central Society for Clinical and Translational Research, and the American Society of Matrix Biology.

-I am interested in the diagnosis and management of interstitial lung diseases (ILDs), such as idiopathic pulmonary fibrosis.
-I currently maintain an active clinic, focusing on ILD and currently interface with the interstitial lung disease group at the University of Wisconsin.
-I also have a strong clinical focus on the pathophysiology of critical illness, and work as a critical care service attending in the Trauma and Life Support Center (TLC) and Neuroscience Intensive Care Unit (NeuroICU).
+Dr. Sandbo’s clinical emphasis is on the diagnosis and management of interstitial lung diseases (ILDs), such as idiopathic pulmonary fibrosis.
+His clinics focus on ILD and currently interface with the interstitial lung disease group at the University of Wisconsin, the pathophysiology of critical illness, and work as a critical care service attending in the Trauma and Life Support Center (TLC) and Neuroscience Intensive Care Unit (NeuroICU).

-I currently maintain an active laboratory based research program, focusing on fibroblast biology and signaling in the context of tissue remodeling and pulmonary fibrosis.
-I am interested in the interaction between cell shape/cytoskeletal reorganization and associated downstream intracellular signaling/transcriptional regulation in this context.
+Dr. Sandbo’s laboratory-based research program focuses on fibroblast biology and signaling in the context of tissue remodeling and pulmonary fibrosis with an emphasis on the interaction between cell shape/cytoskeletal reorganization and associated downstream intracellular signaling/transcriptional regulation in this context.
 Elucidation of these signaling pathways has implications for the cross-talk between mechanical stimuli and traditional soluble and paracrine mediators of fibroblast activation (TGF-beta, G-protein coupled receptor agonists, etc).